 There are many components that can cause vibrations in your car.
-In this article, we will look at some of the most common problems that will make your car shake or vibrate.
+This article will look at some of the most common problems that will make your car shake or vibrate.

 Car shakes at all speeds.

-One of the most common problems that will cause your car to shake at all speeds is a bad wheel or tire.
+A bad wheel or tire is one of the most common problems that will cause your car to shake at all speeds.
 Once a rim bends, you will feel it start to shake the steering wheel at all speeds.
-The same symptoms can also be caused by a tire that is out of round.
+A tire can also cause the same symptoms out of round.

-If the engine itself is shaking and causing the car to shake as well, the problem typically is due to an engine misfire or clogged catalytic converter.
+If the engine itself is shaking and causing the car to shake, the problem is typically due to an engine misfire or clogged catalytic converter.

 Other possible causes include:

 - lack of wheel alignment